kubernetes/kops/docs/tutorial/working-with-instancegroups.md

 ## Adding additional storage to the instance groups

-As of Kops 1.12.0 you can add additional storage _(note, presently confined to AWS)_ via the instancegroup specification.
+As of kOps 1.12.0 you can add additional storage _(note, presently confined to AWS)_ via the instancegroup specification.

 ```YAML
 ---